Journal Volumes

 CONFLICT OF INTEREST STATEMENT

-The authors declare that they hold no competing interests.
+The authors are required to declare whether or not they hold any conflicting interests.

 REFERENCES

-Only references actually cited in the main text should be included in this section and should be cited in numerical order.
-The numbering format for citing references is, for example: [1], [2-4].
+Only references actually cited in the main text should be included and should be cited in numerical order.
+The numbering format for citing references is: [1], [2-4].

 The format for each type of reference is as follows: